The Blog Social

 The Problem: Your Instagram looks nothing like your Pinterest, which looks nothing like your blog.

-The Fix: Maintain consistent colors, fonts, and messaging across platforms.
+The Fix: Maintain consistent colours, fonts, and messaging across platforms.

 Signs It’s Time to Add a Second Platform